dyhorgan/Platformer-Game/README.md

 * How many hours did it take you to complete this final project?
 80
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 No
 * Did you use any external resources?
-  * Note it is fair to utilize some tutorials--cite them here.
-You **must** add your own personal touch however!
   * Assignment11
   * *edit this*
   * *edit this*